dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 What problems Docker solves and what problems Docker introduces (multiple developers)

-A developer 90% of the time doesn’t event relize that he/she is working woth Docker while developing in Drupal.
+A developer 90% of the time doesn't even realize that he/she is working with Docker while developing in Drupal.

 The famous matrix of hell.

-You should alwasy include third party libraries etc to your Docker project
+You should always include third party libraries etc to your Docker project

 Presentation link at the start of the presentation

-Just Do It reference :), don't choke random slides

 As of this summer Docker announced that they will be donating parts of its plumbing to The Open Container Project which is hosted by The Linux Foundation and is supported by the industry leaders around the world.
 The mission of The Open Container Project is to create open industry standards around container formats and runtime.
 The war is now officially over, which means you can invest in Docker.

-Conclusion - don't take this mission by your own, it will be very hard, try to involve your organization into as well so they can support you from the high level, but in the end it's worht it because if everyone is doing they work properly then your work is also easter due that.
+Conclusion - don't take this mission by your own, it will be very hard, try to involve your organization into as well so they can support you from the high level, but in the end it's worth it because if everyone is doing they work properly then your work is also easter due that.
 Tools like Docker allow everyone to do they work better.

-Docker hub - lots of official images, encourage to make your own

-tsintra example native vs docker setup time
+native vs docker setup time on production

 simple lamp (simple days) vs complicated stack (multiple services)

-old habbits - nativae sass vs docker sass, how to overcome
+old habits - native sass vs docker sass, how to overcome

 destruction promotes growth

-docekr fits perfectly into our current infrastructure, since 95% of our developers are using Linux for development.
+docker fits perfectly into our current infrastructure, since 95% of our developers are using Linux for development.

-solomon shykes
+solomon hykes

-dynamic runtime vs dockerfile vs puppet
+dynamic runtime -  dockerfile vs puppet etc

 ## Questions and answers